ALTIBASE/Documents/Manuals/Altibase_trunk/eng/API_Eng.md

 xa_prepare can return the following values:

 -   XA_RDONLY
     This is returned when the transaction doesn't change any of the data on the RM (i.e. DBMS).
-The transaction does not need to be committed or rolled back
+The transaction does not need to be committed or rolled back.

 -   XA_OK
-    This is returned when the prepare task is performed normally
+    This is returned when the prepare task is performed normally.

 ##### xa_commit